Why do we need to ban smoking in outdoor areas?

 How will the laws be enforced?

 NSW Health is responsible for the administration and enforcement of the Smoke-free Environment Act 2000.
 NSW Health Inspectors are authorised to enforce bans on smoking under the Act.

 How do the outdoor smoking laws relate to bans by Local Councils?

 The Smoke-free Environment Act 2000 brings consistency across the state ensuring that all families in NSW have access to smoke-free playgrounds, swimming pools and spectator areas of sporting grounds.
 Many NSW councils, under the provisions of the Local Government Act 1993, have progressively introduced their own smoking bans.
 Where these bans are in place, they can continue to be enforced by Local Council rangers.

 Bans on smoking in outdoor public places compliment or extend many existing bans by local councils under the Local Government Act 1993.
 Where there is any inconsistency the Smoke-free Environment Act 2000 applies.

-For answers to questions on specific public places click here for fact sheets in nine languages including English.
+For answers to questions on specific public places see fact sheets in nine languages including English.

-Which buildings are applicable for the ban on smoking within 4 meters of a pedestrian access point?
-For answers, see this smoke-free guide.
+For which buildings are applicable for the ban on smoking within 4 meters of a pedestrian access point, see the smoke-free guide.